GerardReaver/Python_Practice/README.md

-# Exmaple problems for dealing with variables, while loops, for loops, libraries and more.
+# 👨‍💻Exmaple problems for dealing with variables, while loops, for loops, libraries and more.